-describes the interface to an external C function with the name getPerson.
+describes the interface to an external C function with the name tperson.

-cStruct and externalRecord Transferring data to and from the external languages is dealt with through two special purpose patterns: cStruct and externalRecord. cStruct is the means for specifying a BETA object with a specific storage layout, and with the purpose of transferring this object to the external language for processing.
-That is, a cStruct object is allocated by BETA and made available for processing externally. externalRecord is the means for specifying a BETA interface into some data structures, allocated externally.
+Transferring data to and from the external languages is dealt with through two special cstruct and purpose patterns: cStruct and externalRecord. cStruct is the means for specifying a BETA object with a specific storage layout, and with the purpose of transferring this object to the external language for processing.
+That is, a cstruct object is allocated by BETA and made available for processing externally, external Record is the means for specifying a BETA interface into some data structures, allocated externally.
 The pattern: